geocaml/ocaml-optics/README.md

 ### Lenses

 A lens allows you to get and set fields of a record.
-Defining one requires to provide two functions that break apart a record into a field and the rest of the record, and another function which builds the record back together.
+Defining one requires you to provide two functions that break apart a record into a field and the rest of the record, and another function which builds the record back together.

 #### Constructing Lenses